 The following Questions and Answers address the Company’s responses to many of the criteria interested shareholders consider when evaluating a Company's governance practices.

-Q. Does the Company’s Board have a majority of independent outsiders?
+Q. Does the Company’s Board have a majority of independent directors?

-A. Yes, the Board is composed of 7 independent outsiders and 1 current member of management.
+A. Yes, the Board is composed of 9 independent directors and 1 current member of management.

 Q. Does the Board have a Compensation Committee composed of independent directors?

 A. Yes, the Compensation Committee is composed of 4 independent directors.

 Q. Does the Board have an Audit Committee composed of independent directors?